Upgrading to Microsoft Dynamics NAV 2016

 - Version 2016

-Let’s say your current database is version 5.0.
-In order to upgrade your database to NAV 2016, we would first upgrade it to NAV 2009 R2, then to NAV 2015, then to NAV 2016.
+Let’s say your current database is version 5.0., in order to upgrade your database to Dynamics NAV 2016, we would first upgrade it to NAV 2009 R2, then to NAV 2015, then to NAV 2016.
 That’s three version “jumps.”
 Each one is different in complexity to the others.
 These jumps are where we primarily handle data structure differences, such as removal of deprecated fields, addition of new fields, and so forth.

 Your business might be one of those that just needs to drop a ton of old, cumbersome data, too!
 For you we recommend a reimplementation, where we move your business to the new version of the software with the same master tables (customers, items, vendors, etc.) and no transactional data.
 Your current version can remain as a reference tool, which eventually you will not need.